Travel affected by COVID-19

 - Unless exempt, travellers returning to Canada are required to complete and submit the ArriveCAN application

 - What to expect when travelling through YVR airport

 - Check with your local airport for travel restrictions

-- Visit BC Ferries for information about service reductions and current schedules
+Visit BC Ferries for information about what to expect on your journey including mask requirements, enclosed deck regulations, health screening, service reductions and current schedules.

 Orders under the Emergency Program Act have been updated to ensure that those travelling on BC Ferries to seek medical treatment are prioritized.